Instagram head calls for an industry body to help keep kids safe online

 Mosseri said companies like Instagram "should have to adhere to these standards to earn some of our Section 230 protections," referring to a key U.S. internet law which offers tech platforms protections from liability over content posted by users.

-In a slew of announcements on young users' safety on Tuesday, Instagram said it would be stricter about the types of content it recommends to teens, and would switch off the ability for people to tag or mention teens who do not follow them on the app.
-It will also introduce parental controls next year. read more
+Lawmakers, who have held a series of hearings on children's online safety, said they wanted to discuss legislative reforms and solutions to protect kids online from harmful content, abuses and exploitative practices, including around the algorithms used by tech platforms.
+In his opening remarks, Senator Richard Blumenthal said the time for self-regulation was over.

-The app, since September, has suspended plans for a version of Instagram for kids, amid growing opposition to the project.
+Instagram, since September, has suspended plans for a version of the app for kids, amid growing opposition to the project.
+The pause followed a Wall Street Journal report that said internal documents, leaked by former Facebook employee Frances Haugen, showed the company knew Instagram could have harmful mental health effects on teens.
 L4N2QT2NJ

-That pause followed a Wall Street Journal report that said internal documents, leaked by former Facebook employee Frances Haugen, showed the company knew Instagram could have harmful mental health effects on teens.

 Register now for FREE unlimited access to reuters.com